 There are over 60 different types of flavonoids in citrus, plant compounds that are known to exhibit antioxidant properties in humans.
 Many of these flavonoids have their highest concentrations within the peel.
 Naringin, for example, is a flavonoid found in grapefruit peel, mandarin peel and lemon peel (though not the fruit), which is a powerful antioxidant that may prevent DNA damage.

-Citrus peels also contain an aromatic compound called d-limonene (the essential oil that gives the fruit its distinctive smell), which has the well-established reputation for chemopreventive activity against many types of cancer, especially colorectal and breast cancer.
+Citrus peels also contain an aromatic compound called d-limonene (the essential oil that gives the fruit its distinctive smell), which has the well-established reputation to have chemopreventive activity against many types of cancer, especially colorectal and breast cancer.
 Limonene is very alkalising and is used in the treatment of gastroesophageal reflux disease (GERD) – due to its ability to neutralise gastric acid.
 In addition, limonene can help dissolve gallstones.

 Gram-for-gram, citrus peels also contain higher levels of many minerals and vitamins such as vitamin C and dietary fibre than the fruit itself.